 The primary muscles worked are the Hip flexors, the glutes and the quadriceps.
 But it also engages a whole bunch of secondary muscles including the abs, the shoulders, the adductors, the calves, the traps, the back and even the triceps.

-As I said, it’s the perfect warm-up exercise.
+Like I said, it’s the perfect warm up exercise.
 Guaranteed to wake up muscles at any time and will get your heart rate up and pumping.

 How I Went About Doing 1000 Jumping Jacks a Day

 The max that I had attempted in the past was 100 jumping jacks a day.
 I did that consistently for about a week.
 But that’s it.
 I had never attempted something like this in my life and I knew that to make this possible, I would have to start slow and ramp up.